-Nicolas Gaitan fired the hosts in front after nine minutes, levelling the tie on aggregate in the process before a controversial penalty allowed Dirk Kuyt to equalize soon after.
+Nicolas Gaitan fired the hosts in front after nine minutes, levelling the tie on aggregate in the process before a controversial penalty allowed Dirk Kuyt to equalise soon after.

-The hosts, undeterred, continued their enterprising efforts up front, with further goals from Oscar Cardozo enabling them to seal a place at the Amsterdam ArenA on May 15th.
+Undeterred, the hosts continued their enterprising efforts up front, with further goals from Oscar Cardozo enabling them to seal their place at the Amsterdam Arena on May 15th.

-Benfica coach Jorge Jesus made five changes from the side that lost 1-0 in a frenetic first leg in Istanbul last week.
-Andre Almeida and Enzo Perez returned from suspension, while Salih Ucan replaced the injured Raul Meireles for Fenerbahce.
+Benfica coach Jorge Jesus made five changes from the side that lost 1-0 in a frenetic first-leg in Istanbul last week.
+The likes of Andre Almeida and Enzo Perez returned from suspension, while Salih Ucan replaced the injured Raul Meireles for Fenerbahce.

-Fenerbahce was unusually timid in its approach play, as the Portuguese giant appeared comfortable before a controversial call from French referee Stephane Lannoy.
-Kuyt's delivery off Ezequiel Garay was deemed a handball by the official, allowing the Netherlands international to slot the ball into the bottom left corner and silence the stadium.
+Fenerbahce were unusually timid in their approach play, with the Portuguese giants appearing comfortable before a controverisal call from French referee Stephane Lannoy.
+Kuyt's delivery off Ezequiel Garay was deemed handball by the official, allowing the Netherlands international to slot the ball into the bottom-left corner and silence the stadium.

 But Benfica's perseverance would indeed pay off by virtue of some quick thinking.
-From a free kick, Perez's incisive pass bamboozled the static Fener defense, and allowed Cardozo to fire the ball past Volkan to lead 2-1 on the night, and within one goal of leading on aggregate.
+From a free-kick, Perez's incisive pass bamboozled the static Fener defence, and allowed Cardozo to fire the ball past Volkan to lead 2-1 on the night, and within one goal of leading on aggregate.